sammilucia/TrelloX/README.md

 ### Separator cards
 - Use --- in a card title to create a separator card

-### Battery optimisation
-- Highly responsive when plugged-in at some CPU expense
-- Automatically switches to low-power when on battery at the expense of some responsiveness

 ## Goals of this project
 1. Only elegant solutions